ztffn/Jellyfin-Roulette/README.md

 ## 🙏 Acknowledgments

-Built with [jellyfin-plugin-template](https://github.com/jellyfin/jellyfin-plugin-template) and inspired by [jellyfin-plugin-custom-javascript](https://github.com/johnpc/jellyfin-plugin-custom-javascript) injection pattern.
+Built with 🎲 for the Jellyfin Community using the [jellyfin-plugin-template](https://github.com/jellyfin/jellyfin-plugin-template) and inspired by [jellyfin-plugin-custom-javascript](https://github.com/johnpc/jellyfin-plugin-custom-javascript) injection pattern.

 ---